uroshm/listen/README.md

 - And much more

 ## Quick Start
-To run the full application with Docker, simply use:
+- Update the frontend/.env file with your OpenRouter API key.
+- Run with Docker:

 ```sh
 docker-compose up